Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.9.6 =
+- Changed the downloads menu permission from 'update_core' to 'manage_options' for better compatibility with WP Multi-Site install.

 = 3.9.5 =
 - The "Downloads" menu in the admin dashboard is now only available to site administrator roles.
 - Sanitization of variables.